rosschapman/internetross/blog.md

 ## React inline function gotcha, but in a non-obvious way
 ### Tags: react, DOM, performance

-I think a lot about Hillel Wayne's blog post [*INSTRUCTIVE AND PERSUASIVE EXAMPLES*](https://www.hillelwayne.com/post/persuasive-examples/) where, through an interpolative reading, he critques a best practice article on unit testing.
+I think a lot about Hillel Wayne's blog post [*INSTRUCTIVE AND PERSUASIVE EXAMPLES*](https://www.hillelwayne.com/post/persuasive-examples/) where he does this interpolative critque of a best practice article on unit testing.

-The argument is that instructive examples don't make a reader care.
-Persuasive examples are harder, but better; they explain to you *why and why not*.
+His argument is that "instructive" examples don't make a reader care.
+Persuasive examples, on the other hand, are harder to invent, but better; they explain to you the *why and why not*.

-They can be hard to construct because:
+I like these reasons he lists that make persuasive examples hard:

 > 1) If your example is too simple, people brush it off.
 > 2) If your example is too complicated, people won’t follow.
 They’re also less likely - to trust it, because you complicated example might be concealing a simpler way.
 > 3) If your example is too abstract, people won’t see how it’s useful in practice.
 > 4) If your example is too concrete, people won’t see how it generalizes to their own - problems.

-In my own experience *why* explanations tends to stick more, which is why I agree with Hillel.
-I'm less likely to discover an anti-pattern or work my way out of one after consuming articles with simplistic examples.
+I agree with Hillel because it's my experience. *Why* explanations are stickier in my memory.
+I'm less likely to discover an anti-pattern or work my way out from under one if I'm knowledge gathering from articles with rudimentary examples.

+To wit.

-To wit, this week I toiled on a bug with a colleague that turned out to be a classic React no-no pattern where an inline function causing a re-render of a Pure Component.
+Just this week I toiled on a bug with a colleague that turned out to be a classic React no-no pattern where an inline function caused a re-render of a Pure Component.
 Now, I've definitely read at least a 3-4 articles on the pitfalls of creating functions inside of `render()`.
-Yeah perf implications and unnecessary function invocations, etc....
-But that insight didn't help my similarly schooled colleague and I with this effort; the solution to which only became obvious *after* we pinpointed the problem code.
-There was no way to bring our deep academic rigor to bear because we weren't working with isolated toy code.
-Finding problematic inline functions, something like this triviality of Hillel' lament, would be much easier:
+Perf implications and unnecessary function invocations, etc....
+But that insight didn't help my similarly schooled colleague and I get to the bottom of a bug inside a more complex system.
+The root cause only became obvious *after* we did hours of thought-work to pinpoint the problem code.
+We failed spectacularly to bring our deep academic rigor to bear because we weren't working with the familiar sandboxed toy code.
+Finding problematic inline functions in something like this triviality of Hillel' lament would be much easier:

 ```
 render() {